jdrichardsappacad/react-2021/week-15/practices/08-thunk-action-creator/thunk-action-creator.md

 # Thunk Action Creators

-It's time to write thunk action creators.
+In this practice, you will write thunk action creators to use with Redux later on.

-## Set up
+## Phase 0: Set up

 Download the starter at the bottom of this page.